MikeHewitt/maas-sdk-ruby/README.md

 ## Samples

 Sample on Sinatra can be found in the `sample` directory.
 Replace `CLIENT_ID`, `CLIENT_SECRET` located in `sample.json` with valid data.

-Do steps written in `Installation` before starting the Sinatra server.
+Uncomment one of the lines in Gemfile depending on the type of installation.
+Do steps written in `Installation` and run `bundle install` to install Sinatra and other dependencies.

-To start server,
-`cd samples` && `ruby sinatra_sample.rb`.
+When you are done, run `ruby sinatra_sample.rb` to start the server.

 Open `http://127.0.0.1:5000/` in your browser to explore the sample.

-In case you haven't installed Sinatra before, run
-`gem install sinatra`
- before running sample app.